-b) This Case Does Not "Arise in the Land or Naval Forces"
+b.
+This Case Does Not "Arise in the Land or Naval Forces"

 Nor can it be argued that this case "arises in the land or naval forces," and therefore falls within the textual exception to the jury-trial provisions recognized by the Court in its court-martial jurisprudence.
 As the cases surveyed in Part I demonstrate, the Supreme Court has taken a literal approach to the scope of this textual exception, holding, for example, that conduct by civilian employees of the military and servicemember dependents does not "arise in the land or naval forces" even when it takes place while those individuals are accompanying the armed forces in the field.
-As Justice Clark explained in Singleton, "If civilian dependents are included in the term 'land and naval Forces' at all, they are subject to the full power granted the Congress therein to create capital as well as noncapital offenses."
-361 U.S. at 246; see also Reid, 354 U.S. at 22 (plurality) (construing the Grand Jury Indictment Clause alongside the Make Rules Clause, which "does not encompass persons who cannot fairly be said to be 'in' the military service").
+See Singleton, 361 U.S. at 246; see also Reid, 354 U.S. at 22 (plurality) (construing the Grand Jury Indictment Clause alongside the Make Rules Clause, which "does not encompass persons who cannot fairly be said to be 'in' the military service").

 Time and again, the Court has suggested that a case only "arises in the land or naval forces" when the defendant is necessarily part of those forces.
-As Chief Justice Stone put it in Quirin, the "objective" of the textual carve-out was "to authorize the trial by court martial of the members of our Armed Forces for all that class of crimes which under the Fifth and Sixth Amendments might otherwise have been deemed triable in the civil courts," 317 U.S. at 43, and nothing more.
+As Chief Justice Stone put it in Quirin, the "objective" of the jury-trial exception was "to authorize the trial by court martial of the members of our Armed Forces for all that class of crimes which under the Fifth and Sixth Amendments might otherwise have been deemed triable in the civil courts," 317 U.S. at 43, and nothing more.

-The only exception the Court has recognized to this rule has no relevance here.
+The only departure the Court has recognized from this rule has no relevance here.
 Madsen v.
 Kinsella, 343 U.S. 341 (1952), sustained the use of a military commission in what was then occupied Germany to try the civilian wife of a servicemember for her husband's murder, in violation of the German Criminal Code.
 In effect, Madsen upheld the constitutionality of "occupation courts" in circumstances in which no civilian jurisdiction was available, see id. at 356-60, insinuating (albeit without any analysis) that such courts did not offend the jury-trial protections because cases like Madsen's "ar[ose] in the land or naval forces."
 See id. at 359 & n.26.

-To be sure, Madsen is probably better understood as turning on a distinct aspect of Justice Burton's analysis, i.e., that the U.S. occupation courts were consistent with international law in light of the absence of functioning civil judicial authority, see, e.g., id. at 354-55, especially since the Court's construction of the Fifth Amendment was necessarily overtaken by the Court's subsequent-and narrower-approach in Reid and Singleton.
-See generally Vladeck, Military Courts, supra.
+To be sure, Madsen is probably better understood as turning on a distinct aspect of Justice Burton's analysis, i.e., that the U.S. occupation courts were consistent with international law in light of the absence of functioning civil judicial authority, see, e.g., id. at 354-55, especially since the Court's construction of the Fifth Amendment was necessarily overtaken by its subsequent-and narrower-approach in Reid and Singleton.
+See Vladeck, Military Courts, supra, at 990.

 In any event, though, Madsen is inapposite here because the tribunals established by the Military Commissions Acts of 2006 and 2009 are not functioning in this case as "occupation courts."
 See Hamdan v.
-Rumsfeld ("Hamdan I"), 548 U.S. 557, 595-96 (2006) ("The third type of commission, convened as an 'incident to the conduct of war' when there is a need 'to seize and subject to disciplinary measures those enemies who in their attempt to thwart or impede our military effort have violated the law of war,' has been described as 'utterly different' from the other two." (citations and footnotes omitted)); see also id. at 596-97 ("Not only is its jurisdiction limited to offenses cognizable during time of war, but its role is primarily a factfinding one-to determine, typically on the battlefield itself, whether the defendant has violated the law of war.").
+Rumsfeld ("Hamdan I"), 548 U.S. 557, 595-96 (2006) ("The third type of commission, convened as an 'incident to the conduct of war' when there is a need 'to seize and subject to disciplinary measures those enemies who in their attempt to thwart or impede our military effort have violated the law of war,' has been described as 'utterly different' from the other two." (citations and footnotes omitted)).